mohitpai/journey-optimizer.en/help/using/in-app/send-in-app.md

     ![](assets/in_app_create_7.png)

 1. Scan the QR code with your device and enter the PIN code displayed.

 Your In-app message can now be triggered directly on your device allowing you to preview and review your message on an actual device.

+## Preview with test profiles {#simulate}

+Once your in-app message has been defined, you can use test profiles to preview it.
+If you inserted personalized content, you can check how this content is displayed in the message, using test profile data.

+To do this, click **[!UICONTROL Simulate content]** then add a test profile to check your message using the test profile data.

+Detailed information on how to select test profiles and preview your content is available in the [Content Management](../content-management/preview-test.md) section.

 ## Review and activate your In-App notification{#in-app-review}